What Is a Hanok? A Complete Guide to Traditional Korean Houses, Ondol, and Courtyard Life

 Different Regions, Different Designs

-Hanoks adapted to the climate of each region.
+Hanok designs varied by region, adapting to local climate, wind, and seasonal living needs.
 In the south, wide verandas allowed air to circulate.
 In the north, homes had thicker walls and smaller windows for warmth.
 On Jeju Island, strong winds meant houses were built without tiles and surrounded by stone walls.

-I picked up this book by chance, but it brought back memories of Hanoks I’ve visited.
+I opened the book without much thought, and suddenly memories of the Hanoks I had visited started coming back.
 What started as simple admiration has now grown into a deeper respect for our ancestors’ wisdom.
 I even started imagining the Hanok I might live in someday—and realized that for that to happen, I need to live this day well.
-I hope today brings you a moment of peace too.
+I hope your day holds at least one quiet moment of peace as well.

-📖 In the next post, I’ll share about my visit to a traditional hanok village in Gyeongju. 👉 Top 3 Hanok I’ve Visited – Jeonju, Andong, Damyang
+📖 In the next post, I’ll share about my visit to a traditional hanok village in Gyeongju. 👉 Jeonju Hanok Village Travel Guide – Best Spots, Hidden Alleys, and Local Food

 여러분은 한국의 한옥에 대해 들어보신 적이 있나요? 한옥은 전통적 한국 건축 양식을 사용한 재래식 집이예요. 저는 한옥을 무척 좋아해요. 나중에 조금 더 나이가 들면 한적한 곳 어딘가의 한옥에서 살고 싶거든요. 어렸을 때부터 주택에서 살았던 저는 아파트보다 주택이 좋고, 그 중에서도 한옥이면 더 좋을 것 같아요.